Invoca/elasticsearch_models/SETUP.md

 In order to quickly iterate over tests you can run them against your local Elasticsearch (so the tests don't need to spin up and down elasticsearch every time).

 Set the local elasticsearch port in your bash environment and your tests will run against your local setup.
-This is assuming your tests are using `elasticsearch_test_helper.rb`.

 ```shell
 export ELASTICSEARCH_TEST_PORT=9200